-One of the most impressive squares in Vienna is the Michaelerplatz, a square surrounded by more historic buildings than you can slap a preservation order on.
-And at Christmas and New Year, a small market usually moves in.
+One of the most impressive locations in Vienna is the Michaelerplatz, a square surrounded by more historical buildings than you can slap a preservation order on.
+And at New Year, a small market often moves in.

 - Typically sells New Year knickknacks, punch and wintry fare